Nanolx/NanoDroid/README.md

      * `/data` (fallback)
   * **NOTE:** AROMA only works on `arm` and `arm64`, if your device is `x86` or `x86_64`, it won't work
 * **NanoMod-uninstaller**: includes
-  * uninstalls any NanoMod Magisk Module
+  * uninstalls *all* NanoMod Magisk Modules
-  * uninstalls NanoMod installed in System Mode aswell
+  * uninstalls NanoMod installed in System Mode
+  * uninstalls NanoMod configuration files
+  * uninstalls NanoMod-Patcher addon.d environment

 ### Scripts